 - Add the maple syrup and extracts, then stir everything together to make a soft dough.

-- Divide dough in half and shape each half into two logs, each about 4 inches long, 2 1/2 inches wide and a little less than an inch tall.
-If you prefer you can make one log that is 8 inches long, but I prefer to make two small ones for more edge pieces.
+- Divide dough in half and shape each half into two logs, each about 4 inches long, 2 ½ inches wide and a little less than an inch tall.
+If you prefer you can make one log that is 8 inches long, but two small logs gives you more edge pieces.

 - Bake for 28 minutes.
 Biscotti should be golden brown.
 Let cool to room temperature, then put in the refrigerator and chill for several hours or overnight.